7 Dumb mistakes that smart people make when hiring a Carpet Cleaner

 Only one method of cleaning system

 Most cleaners offer only one type of cleaning system.
-There are different types of cleaning methods for different types it fibers.
-Like with clothing, some need to be dry cleaned and some thrown in the washer.
-Some need special care so the colors don’t fade and others need a boost to obtain that clean and bright look again.
+There are different methods of cleaning for different types of fibers.
+Like with clothing, some need to be dry-cleaned and some thrown in the washer.
+Some need special care so the colors don’t fade, and others need a boost to obtain that clean and bright look again.
 Limiting yourself to only one method will not give the best in every situation.

 MISTAKE # 2:

-Choosing a carpet cleaner based of his equipment alone
+Choosing a carpet cleaner based on his equipment alone

 MISTAKE # 3: